tushar821999/Text_Recognizer/README.md

 # Text_Recognizer
-Recognize Text From Image Using Google Vision API
+This app recognizes the text from Image Using Google Vision API.

 # Snapshots